shin5ok/chatui-using-answerapi/README.md

 #   ChatUI using Answer API of Vertex AI Search a.k.a.
 Vertex AI Agent Builder

 ## Prerequisite
 - Python 3.10+
 - Google Cloud project, billing enabled
 - Google Cloud SDK(gcloud command)
 - Some PDFs for search sources
-- [Option]: Original FQDN for this service.
+- [Option]: Original FQDN for this service if using https

 ## Preparation
 on your local environment